 Step Action

-1 If there are no other AIC Additional Boarding Allowance students (AIC boarders), no other dependent ABSTUDY claimants/recipients, and no other dependent Youth Allowance claimants/recipients, and no other FTB children, for whom the applicant receives maintenance then the MIFA is: \$1,565.85 (2016-17).
-(This is known as the FTB maintenance income free area Column 2 amount - referred to above as the 'first child MIFA amount').
+1 If there are no other AIC Additional Boarding Allowance students (AIC boarders), no other dependent ABSTUDY claimants/recipients, and no other dependent Youth Allowance claimants/recipients, and no other FTB children, for whom the applicant receives maintenance then the MIFA is: \$1,587.75 (2017-18). (referred to above as the 'first child MIFA amount').

 Otherwise go to step 2

-2 If the applicant also receives maintenance for an FTB child, or for a dependent ABSTUDY claimant/recipient, or for a dependent Youth Allowance claimant/recipient, then the MIFA for the AIC boarder is: \$521.95 (2016-17).
-(This is known as the FTB maintenance income free area Column 3 amount - referred to above as the 'additional child MIFA amount').
+2 If the applicant also receives maintenance for an FTB child, or for a dependent ABSTUDY claimant/recipient, or for a dependent Youth Allowance claimant/recipient, then the MIFA for the AIC boarder is: \$529.25 (2017-18). (referred to above as the 'additional child MIFA amount').

 Otherwise go to step 3

-Step Action 3 If there is more than one dependent AIC boarder, for whom the applicant receives maintenance, but there are no other dependent ABSTUDY claimants/recipients, and no other dependent Youth Allowance claimants/recipients, and no other FTB children, for whom the applicant receives maintenance, then then the MIFA for each AIC boarder is worked out using this formula: Column 2 amount + Column 3 amount for each other AIC Boarder 1 + Number of other AIC Boarders
+Step Action 3 If there is more than one dependent AIC boarder, for whom the applicant receives maintenance, but there are no other dependent ABSTUDY claimants/recipients, and no other dependent Youth Allowance claimants/recipients, and no other FTB children, for whom the applicant receives maintenance, then then the MIFA for each AIC boarder is worked out using this formula: First child amount + Second child amount for each other AIC Boarder 1 + Number of other AIC Boarders